Autofolding for Source Code Summarization: Results

 As for statistical significance, we calculated two-tailed $p$-values using \texttt{sigf} \cite{sigf2006} for the $F_1$ scores on both gold standards.
 The difference between TASSAL and the baselines is significant at the line-level for all nodes and non-trivial nodes ($p<0.05$).
 At the node-level, the difference between TASSAL and the baselines is not significant.

 As a further test of whether the proposed summaries are plausible, we consider several classes of methods that are likely to be uninteresting, and verify that TASSAL usually folds them.
 We show the percentage of times header comments, imports, constructors, getters, setters and other generally uninteresting pattern-based method types were folded at $50\%$ compression in \autoref{tab:methods}.
 TASSAL folds these methods in most cases.
+Furthermore, when such methods are included in the summary, these exceptional methods turn out to be qualitatively more interesting, as we verify by manual examination.
+We show example snippets in Figures \ref{fig:snippets1}--\ref{fig:snippets3}.
+As one can see, the unfolded methods tend to exhibit unusual or non-standard behaviour in the method body, so much so that they cannot be easily summarized by their signature alone.
+This lends further evidence to the credibility and usefulness of our summarization approach.

 It is also evident from the results that the Shallowest and Largest baselines perform poorly and it is not difficult to see why.
 The shallowest nodes tend to be top-level code blocks defining methods and classes, which rarely contain core logic directly.
 Rather, the core logic tends to be nested in children of top-level blocks, such as \lstinline+if-else+ statements, \lstinline+for/while+ loops and \lstinline+try-catch+ blocks.
 The Largest nodes may contain a substantial amount of code but rarely the core logic as the number of tokens is a bad indicator of code importance.
 To see this, consider header comments which contain many tokens (words) often stating the code copyright, or common class methods such as the equals method in \autoref{fig:ex} which perform routine functions yet contain blocks with many identifiers.
 The Javadoc baseline, on the other hand, represents the de facto summarization method currently used in IDEs and therefore performs much better as one would expect.